Nomadzy/DCS-World-Awesome-List/README.md

 * [User files](https://www.digitalcombatsimulator.com/en/files/) User contributed files: Skins, mods, missions and more.

 ## Learn
-* DCS Manual: The latest version can be found in the install directory under \Docs folder, or [Online](https://www.digitalcombatsimulator.com/en/downloads/documentation/dcs_user_manual/)
+* DCS Manual: The latest version can be found in the install directory under \Docs folder, or [Online](https://www.digitalcombatsimulator.com/en/downloads/documentation/dcs_user_manual/).

 * Modules Manuals: Each module come usually with its own manual under \Mods\aircraft\MODULE_NAME\Doc

 * [Chuck's Guides](https://www.mudspike.com/chucks-guides-dcs/): The famous, easy, alternative manuals made by Chuck Owl for almost every high fidelity DCS module, and [beyond](https://www.mudspike.com/chucks-guides/).

+* [Hoggit World](https://wiki.hoggitworld.com/view/Hoggit_DCS_World_Wiki): This is the wikipedia of DCS.
+Its purpose is to gather and organize all the information related to the game, peripherals and mods into this central repository in hopes to offer a valuable "one-stop shop" resource for everything DCS.

 ## Tools